metorresponce/academic-impact/README.md

 `open-access/` — Published open access versions from institutional and public repositories
 `citations/` — Documentary evidence of citations and references
 `demos/` — Interactive materials and technical prototypes linked to specific papers
-`curation/` — Editorial review records of third-party works evaluated for publication

 ###  External academic presence